jhavaldar/jhavaldar.github.io/index.md

 title: Jay Havaldar
 ---

-## Welcome!
+## Welcome

 Hi!
-My name is Jay Havaldar, and I'm a first year PhD student studying math.
-This site is a collection of my ideas and writings about math, computer science, music, and pretty much anything else.
+My name is Jay Havaldar, and this site is a collection of my ideas and writings about math, computer science, and music, amongst other things.

-Why I created this site: I was tired of an extremely confusing system of handwritten notes, word documents, Evernote & iPhone notes, and PDFs, so I decided to make a more sustainable solution.
-The first major problem with my notes is my handwriting, which isn't great and is probably getting worse (thanks, Internet).
-The second is my organization skills, which aren't great and are definitely getting worse.

-In Spring 2017, I pretty much gave up at having any sort of "system" at all.
-That semester, I pretty much just carried around one tiny moleskine notebook, which contained everything from chord charts to random thoughts to de-classified notes from all my classes.
-I realized this actually wasn't too bad of an idea, since at least I knew where everything was.
-If only I could Ctrl+F my notebook...

-So that's what this site is, a virtual version of my notebook, in the form of a [Github repository](https://github.com/jhavaldar/jhavaldar.github.io) for ease of use.
+Why I created this site, its purpose was to replace a perfunctory system of handwritten notes.
+Since then, I've decided to use a cloud-based journaling service, [Evernote](https://https://evernote.com/) which I highly recommend.
+Posts here have become very scarce since I began grad school, but I'm hoping to have some more contributions in the year 2020.

+This site is built using Jekyll and Github pages, and you can take a look at the [Github repository](https://github.com/jhavaldar/jhavaldar.github.io) and clone it if you want.
 There's also a script on the backend that automatically renders the notes into PDFs using LaTeX for downloading and printing purposes.
-Hopefully I'll be killing fewer trees from now on.
+The math is rendered using MathJax.

 The site is always under construction, so check back for regular updates.

 ## What I've Been Up To Lately

+I completed my master's degree in May 2020.
+I'm currently looking for roles as a data scientist, data analyst, or quantitative developer.
+I've been fortunate enough to get training in a wide array of topics across theoretical math and, to a lesser extent, computer science (mostly algorithms and complexity theory).
+Now I'd like to gain experience applying this knowledge in a hands-on environment.
+If you have any opportunities, feel free to [contact me](/contact).

 For some miscellaneous math writing, check out my post where I look into [the surprisingly fascinating history of "the quintic equation"](/post/2017/07/02/solvable2.html).
-You can also check my [notes](/notes) page for some of my notes about various math topics.
-I'm currently studying for an upcoming round of comprehensive exams.
+You can also check my [notes](/notes) page for some of my notes about various math topics, which I wrote to prepare for comprehensive exams (wI ended up passing Algebra, Analysis, and Geometry in August 2018).
 You can check out my notes [here](/notes_index).

-For some writing about music, check out my post [analyzing a short chord progression in a Kendrick Lamar song](/post/2017/07/07/element.html) or my [review of the new Haim album](/post/2017/07/07/something-to-tell-you.html).
+For some writing about music, check out my[review of the new Haim album](/post/2017/07/07/something-to-tell-you.html).
 I also wrote a post breaking down [5 EPs you definitely haven't listened to from the first half of 2017](/post/2017/07/19/albums2017.html).

 You can also check out some various other coding projects [here](/projects).